Stephen Brogan (cricketer): Business career

 Brogan's success with Interbev has led to a number of award nominations, including winners of 2010 Service Business of the Year in the UK Startup Awards and shortlisted in the 2011 International Business of the Year in the Fast Growth Business Awards.
+Interbev grew to have turnover of over £60m in 2016 but in late 2017 the company entered administration with HMRC regulation cited as having affected turnover.

 In August 2013, Brogan took a controlling interest in Ooberstock Ltd, a national drinks distributor to the UK on-premise sector.